capnproto/capnp-ocaml/_posts/2014-09-02-capnp-ocaml-2.0.md

 of this RNG algorithm was not performing very well.
-[Looking at the generated assembly]({{ site.baseurl }}/public/bench/xorshift-ocaml.html), we can see that access to the persistent RNG state is kind of expensive (a different OCaml data structure might improve the situtation, but ideally the RNG state should be completely decoupled from the OCaml heap).
+[Looking at the generated assembly]({{ site.baseurl }}/public/bench/xorshift-ocaml.html), we can see that access to the persistent RNG state is kind of expensive (a different OCaml data structure might improve the situation, but ideally the RNG state should be completely decoupled from the OCaml heap).
 Furthermore, the assembly for the Xorshift operations is bloated as an unfortunate result of OCaml\'s tagged integer representation--operations